What’s new at Inera and around the industry

 Because we work so much with citations and references at Inera, we talk a lot about retractions and corrections.
 And it’s not just us!
 For an inside look at the new NISO project CORREC (the acronym stands for Communication of Retractions, Removals, and Expressions of Concern) and where it came from, we recommend “Actions on retractions: An interview with Jodi Schneider” on the Scholarly Kitchen blog, as well as the final recommendations of the RSIRS project (Reducing the Inadvertent Spread of Retracted Science).

-Scholarly Kitchen posts, which should give all of us food for thought regarding our recruiting, hiring, and onboarding practices: “Some perspectives on disability disclosure in the publishing industry,” by Simon Holt and Erin Osborne-Martin, and “Job hunting with an ‘invisible’ disability: A conversation,” by Katy Alexander and Inera’s Sylvia Izzo Hunter (who is not job hunting).
+We also recommend these two guest Scholarly Kitchen posts, which should give all of us food for thought regarding our recruiting, hiring, and onboarding practices: “Some perspectives on disability disclosure in the publishing industry,” by Simon Holt and Erin Osborne-Martin, and “Job hunting with an ‘invisible’ disability: A conversation,” by Katy Alexander and Inera’s Sylvia Izzo Hunter (who is not job hunting).

 Find Inera at upcoming (online) conferences